 Traditional or "Green" Pesto

 Among the fresh herbs, basil is king.
 The name comes from the Greek "basileus" which means king or emperor and is an

 apt title for such a fragrant and delicious herb.
-Basil has been used for centuries in the Mediterranean, but it was the Genovese of the Italian Liguria that gave the world pesto.
+Basil has been used for centuries in the Mediterranean, but it was the Genovese of the Italian Liguria that gave the world pesto, a staple in the history of Italian cuisine.
 This is the sauce that comes to mind when one thinks of pesto.
 However just south of this famous port city is yet another pesto region that has made its mark.
 The Cinque Terre region hugs the rocky coast, producing a unique microclimate that gives its "Pesto Liguria" a slightly different quality than the well-known "Pesto Genovese".
 The subtle differences in climate in such a small area gives the basil and olive oil from this region a taste and mouth-feel that demands respect.

 What these traditional pestos share is the care in preparation using time honored techniques that maintain the integrity of the flavor.
 Pesto from this region is prepared using the standard marble mortar and a wooden pestle that mashes the plant fibers into a paste - releasing the all-important oils and aromas into the pesto.
 Purists would never use a chef's knife to cut the basil or a food processor to blend the sauce.
 Just as important as the preparation of the pesto is what type of pasta is used.
 For Ligurians the pasta that comes to mind is Trofie, which is specially made to grab and hold on to the delicious sauce.
 As stated earlier, the Liguria does not have a monopoly on pesto, let alone the green variety.
 The Cinque Terre as well as regions as far flung as Sicily also known for other types of pesto sauce that maintain the Italian commandment of using the freshest local ingredients available.

 "Red" and Other Types of Pesto